esphome/esphome-docs/components/lvgl.rst

 ``animimg``
 ***********

 The animation image is similar to the normal ``img`` object.
-The main difference is that instead of one source image, you set an array of multiple source images.
+The main difference is that instead of one source image, you set a list of multiple source images.
 You can also specify a duration and a repeat count.

 **Specific options:**